 You can reduce the white point in Settings > Accessibility > Display & Text Size > Reduce White Point to dim your iPhone screen even further.

-Turn off Face ID or Touch ID
+No. 9: Turn off Face ID or Touch ID

 Another last-ditch effort you can take is to disable Face ID (or Touch ID).
 The added friction of entering in your passcode every time you try to unlock your iPhone will slow you down before you impulsively open an app to fill time.

-Go to Settings > Face ID & Passcode (or Touch ID) and enter your passcode.
+To do it, go to Settings > Face ID & Passcode (or Touch ID) and enter your passcode.
 Turn off iPhone Unlock.

-Track how well you’re doing in Screen Time
+No. 10: Track how well you’re doing in Screen Time

 After you make some or all of these modifications, you can use Apple’s Screen Time feature to see how well you’re doing.
 It gives you real-time reports on exactly how much time you are spending on your iPhone.
 It also lets you set time limits for various apps, in case you need help weaning yourself off any of them.